sergiocorreia/quipucamayoc/README.md

 1. [Download](https://aws.amazon.com/cli/) and install the `aws` command line interface (CLI).  *Update: `quipucamayoc` installs the `awscli` package so this step might not be necessary anymore*.
 2. [Configure](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html) your credentials with `aws configure`.
 This requires an Amazon/AWS account.
-3. From the command line, run the quipucamayoc command `quipu install aws`
+3. From the command line, run the quipucamayoc command `quipu aws install`
-4. (Optional) From the command line, run the quipucamayoc command `quipu test aws`

 Notes:

 - You can avoid step 1 by directly [writing your credentials[(https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)] to the `credentials` file.
 - Steps 3-4 are also available from within Python in the `setup_textract()` and `test_textract()` functions.
-- If you want to remove all quipucamayoc artifacts from your AWS account, you can run `quipu uninstall aws` from the command line.
+- If you want to remove all quipucamayoc artifacts from your AWS account, you can run `quipu aws uninstall` from the command line.
 - The default [AWS region](https://www.concurrencylabs.com/blog/choose-your-aws-region-wisely/) is `aws-east-1`.
 To use other regions, use the `--region <name>` option.

 ## Usage

-writeme
+- From the command line, you can extract tables using AWS via `quipu extract-tables --filename <myfile.pdf>`

 ## TODO